yasiryagi/helpdesk/roles/storage-providers/README.md

 # If you didn't configure your .bash_profile:
 $ yarn run colossus signup <5YourJoyMemberAddress.json>
 # Note that the rest of the guide will assume you did in fact configure .bash_profile and don't need "yarn run"
 # Follow the instructions as prompted.
-For ease of use, it's best to not set a password.
+For ease of use, it's best to not set a password...
+If you do, rememember to add:
+# --passphrase <your_passphrase> as an argument every time you start the colossus server.
 ```

 This produces a new key `<5YourStorageAddress.json>`, and prompts you to open the "app" (Pioneer).
 Make sure that you your current/default is the `5YourJoyMemberAddress` key.
 After you click `Stake`, you will see a notification in the top right corner.
 If you get an error, this most likely means all the slots are full.
 Unfortunately, this means you have to import the `<5YourStorageAddress.json>` to recover your tokens.